 Tech startup logos live in a narrow visual band: low-character wordmarks, geometric marks, monograms, app-grid-friendly icons.
 The 10 prompts below are tuned for the exploration stage — generating direction sketches before a designer rebuilds the chosen path as vector.
-Each prompt locks shape bias, palette range, and rendering style so the output is comparable across rolls.
+Each prompt locks shape bias, palette range, and rendering style so output stays comparable across rolls.

 What a high-quality prompt should contain